Failed Back Syndrome Disability Lawyers

 If you are suffering from failed back syndrome, you may be eligible for long term disability insurance benefits.
 Failed back syndrome is actually a bit of a misnomer, as it is not a syndrome, but a term that describes the condition when surgery fails to alleviate a patient’s back or neck pain.
 This is a chronic, painful, and debilitating condition that can have devastating implications on an individual’s life.

-If you have had back surgery that has failed to relieve you of your back pain, you should contact a back and spine disability insurance lawyer from Abell and Capitan Law today to see if you are eligible for long-term disability insurance benefits.
+If you have had back surgery that has failed to relieve you of your back pain, you should contact a back and spine disability insurance lawyer from Capitan Law today to see if you are eligible for long-term disability insurance benefits.
 Give us a call at (267) 419-7888 to schedule your free consultation.

 Why Should I Hire An Attorney?